dbissell6/Math4Cyber/08_Machine_Learning.md

 ### Loss Functions

-Loss functions are the compasses of neural networks, they guide the optimizer by indicating the direction to take to improve model performance.
+`Loss functions` are the compasses of neural networks, they guide the optimizer by indicating the direction to take to improve model performance.

-Mean Squared Error (MSE): Commonly used for regression tasks.
+`Mean Squared Error (MSE)`: Commonly used for regression tasks.
 It measures the average squared difference between the estimated values and the actual value.

-Cross-Entropy Loss: Preferred for classification problems.
+`Cross-Entropy Loss`: Preferred for classification problems.
 It measures the performance of a classification model whose output is a probability value between 0 and 1.
 Cross-entropy loss increases as the predicted probability diverges from the actual label.

-Binary Cross-Entropy: A special case of cross-entropy loss for binary classification tasks.
+`Binary Cross-Entropy`: A special case of cross-entropy loss for binary classification tasks.